Michigan Student Loans

 If you decide to borrow money via a student loan to finance your education in Michigan, there are a number of reputable lenders offering loan programs.
 For example, the University of Michigan cites the following providers as having loaned money to its students for the 2012-2013 academic year.

-- The TruFit Student Loan from Citizens Bank offers fixed or variable interest rates, with the possibility of 0.25 percent reductions if certain qualifications are met.
+- Citizens Bank offers fixed or variable interest rates for their loans, with the possibility of 0.25 percent reductions if certain qualifications are met.
 Borrowing limits are increased for graduate, law, or medical students.
 Citizens Bank allows you to start paying their loan back immediately, to pay only the interest while you are in school, or to only start paying six months after you graduate.
 To qualify for the loan, you must be an eligible U.S. resident, have good credit or a co-signer, and be enrolled at least half-time in a program that culminates in a degree.

 - Discover Student Loans are offered by one of the largest student loan companies in the United States.
 One of the incentives available is a 1 percent cash reward on each new student loan for achieving a 3.0 GPA, making Discover Student Loans one of the few private student loans to reward good grades.